 As mentioned earlier, it is very common for women to experience menopausal weight gain but this doesn’t mean you are automatically doomed when it comes to controlling your weight maintenance.
 Being aware of the problem and being proactive about is practically half the battle won.
 If you are someone who is yet to hit menopause, you could start making healthier changes to your lifestyle right now to prevent the adverse impact of menopause on your body.

 If you’ve already reached menopause, don’t worry.
 It’s still not too late.
 Start by making small changes at a time until they translate into habits.
 Remember to be patient, for you won’t see positive results overnight.
-This may not be too easy, but sticking with a weight loss plan with diligence and discipline will make you look and
+This may not be too easy, but sticking with a weight loss plan with diligence and discipline will make you look and feel a lot better about yourself.

 Sometimes, however, in spite of making significant changes to their lifestyle, women still find it very difficult to manage their weight after menopause.
 In case your body continues gaining weight even after eating healthy and exercising regularly, it is advisable that you consult your doctor, as this could be an indication of a different underlying health problem.